Tom Roberts (pianist): Return to Pittsburgh

 Upon returning to Pittsburgh in 2006, Roberts continued to tour worldwide with bands from New Orleans and New York such as Leon Redbone, the Original Dixieland Jazzband, and the Louisiana Repertory Jazz Ensemble.

 In April 2006, Roberts premiered his extended composition "The Poetry of Jazz" in Pittsburgh.
 It was written in tandem with Joe Negri, setting the poems of Langston Hughes to original jazz compositions written in the styles from the twenties through modern day.

 Roberts formed the Allegheny City Ragtime Orchestra in order to share lost ragtime music, especially music written by local Pittsburgh composers, with a contemporary audience.
 Roberts is a music historian with a special focus on the early jazz era and Pittsburgh jazz musicians.
 He has been a frequent guest on National Public Radio and has published a number of articles in the magazine Piano Today.
 In order to share some of his knowledge, he started the Hot Club of Pittsburgh where he shares his extensive knowledge of jazz.
 Pittsburgh's City of Asylum has featured Roberts's Hot Club presentations.
 Roberts continues to give these presentations to groups around the country.

 Roberts collaborated with Rick Sebak to provide music for his Pittsburgh-based documentaries Nebby: Rick Sebak's Tales of Greater Pittsburgh.

-Roberts and his band, the Red Beans and Rice Combo including Dave Klug (artist, illustrator, and musician) and Wayne "Wayno" Honath (the current cartoonist of the Bizarro (comic strip)), was featured in Rick Seback's 2020 holiday special, Happy Holidays In Pittsburgh.
+Roberts and his band, the Red Beans and Rice Combo including Dave Klug (artist, illustrator, and musician) and Wayne "Wayno" Honath (the current cartoonist of the Bizarro (comic strip)), was featured in Rick Sebak's 2020 holiday special, Happy Holidays In Pittsburgh.